cascadiajs/cascadiajs-2022/src/views/content/scholarships.md

 ## Support our Scholarship Program

+If you would like to make an individual donation, you can add-on a donation when you [buy a ticket](/tickets) or [make a direct donation](https://ti.to/event-loop/cascadiajs-2022/with/scholarship-donation).

-If you or your company would like to support our Scholarship Program, please contact us!
+If your company would like to support our Scholarship Program, please contact us!

 <div class="cta secondary"><a href="/sponsorships#scholarships">Sponsor a Scholarship</a></div>